Ukraine’s growing video game industry caught in Russian attacks

 Russia’s invasion and subsequent attack of Ukraine could impact global energy prices, world financial markets, and food supplies throughout Europe.
 It could also have an effect on the video game industry and upcoming installments of several popular video game franchises.
 A growing number of video game developers are based in Ukraine or have outposts in the country.

-4A Games, the team behind the Metro franchise, a first-person shooter set in a post-apocalyptic Moscow, was founded in the Ukraine and still has a studio in Kyiv, the country’s Capital city, where explosions were heard early Thursday morning.
+4A Games, the team behind the Metro franchise, a first-person shooter set in a postapocalyptic Moscow, was founded in the Ukraine and still has a studio in Kyiv, the country’s Capital city, where explosions were heard early Thursday morning.

 The company moved its headquarters to Malta in 2014, following the annexation of Crimea by the Russian Federation.